+How to get around Waiheke Island?
 Getting around Waiheke is really easy.
-You can take your bike to the ferry for free or you can hire bikes (although I don't think that's such a hot idea), scooters and cars once you’re there.
-If you want to see Waiheke Island’s many wineries and taste , it’s probably best to go by bus.
-There, you have two options: either you take the Island Explorer, a hop-on / hop-off bus with commentary, or you take to local commuter bus.
+You can take your bike on the ferry for free or you can hire bikes (although I don't think biking on Waiheke is such a hot idea), scooters and cars once you’re there.
+If you want to see Waiheke Island’s wineries and taste some wine, it’s probably best to go by bus.
+There, you have two options: either you take the Waiheke Explorer bus, a hop-on / hop-off bus with commentary, or you take to local commuter bus.
 We decided on the last option.

 Let's explore the island

 Sitting in the bus, we tried to figure out where it was headed.
 Since we originally didn’t plan to go to Waiheke, I didn’t research like I usually would.
 We decided to get off in Palm Beach, mostly because the name appealed to us.
 Turned out it’s a lovely place that has all you look for in a beach: white sand, clear blue water to play around, some rocks to discover the local sea life at low tide and even some name-giving palms.